mbaumer/us_hep_funding/docs/_states/VA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  211  Office of Science contracts, totalling  $792,484,788.78 Who have these contracts gone to?
+In the past 5 years, this state has received:
+211 Office of Science contracts, totalling $792,484,788.78

                                                       Amount ($)
 vendorname
 JEFFERSON SCIENCE ASSOCIATES LIMITED LIABILITY ...
 7.901353e+08